Network: How Traffic and DNS Work

 - Pi-hole 2 — TrueNAS Scale app on Host 3 (same IP as the NAS, different port).

 They’re independent: same blocklists and similar config, but no automatic sync between them.
 I use the Pi-hole web UI (over HTTPS via nginx, LAN-only) to manage each.
-Having three spread across three hosts means one host or VM failure doesn’t kill DNS for the house.
+Two Google DNS fallbacks are also in the DHCP list.

 How HTTPS reaches the services

 - Router — Port forward: external 80 and 443 → internal VIP (the keepalived floating address).
-The router doesn’t know about “primary” or “secondary” nginx; it always sends traffic to the VIP. keepalived ensures the VIP is on the primary nginx VM, or on the secondary if the primary is down.
+The router doesn’t know about “primary” or “secondary” nginx; it always sends traffic to the VIP.
+Currently only the primary nginx VM is active (secondary offline since Host 2 was decommissioned 2026-04-11); no automatic failover until a replacement is provisioned.

-- nginx (primary or secondary) — Listens on the VIP (and its own fixed IP).
+- nginx (primary) — Listens on the VIP (and its own fixed IP).
 One config file: all upstreams (Plex, Bitwarden, Mealie, etc.) and all

 server_nameblocks (e.g.plex.detellem.com,bitwarden.detellem.com).
 TLS is terminated here; backends are HTTP.
 One wildcard cert covers all subdomains. - Backends — nginx proxies to the right host:port by

 Hostheader.
-Plex is on Host 2; Bitwarden, Mealie, and the rest are on the Docker VM on Host 1; Pi-hole admin is proxied to each Pi-hole’s IP/port.
+Plex is on Host 1 (Windows); Bitwarden, Mealie, and the rest are on the Docker VM on Host 1; Pi-hole admin is proxied to each Pi-hole’s IP/port.

 So: Internet → router (NAT) → VIP → nginx → backend.
 No client ever talks directly to the Docker VM or Plex from the internet; only nginx does.